aksisonline/aksisonline/README.md

 ### [gitswitch.dev](https://gitswitch.dev) — flagship project

-Switch git identity and GitHub account in one command — no more commits under the wrong name or pushes to the wrong remote.
+No more committing with the wrong account.
+Work with multiple GitHub accounts at the same time, in parallel.
+For both devs and agents.

 <table align="center">
   <tr>